mrMarkGaruda/Microservices-Project/adr/02-coach-service-migration.md

 - Keep an eye on how often errors happen

 - Watch how often the system changes back to the old service

+## Communication Pattern

+- It uses existing http calls to get exercise history

+- Follows a simple request and response setup to keep things reliable

+- Timeouts are in place to stop one failure from crashing everything

+- If the main app crashes, the coach service will handle it gracefully and it won't break

+## Implementation Details

+### Environment Variables
+- `USE_COACH_MICROSERVICE`: Turn the coach service on or off
+- `COACH_SERVICE_URL`: Address of the coach service
+- `MONOLITH_URL`: Address of the main app

+### API Endpoints
+- Coach: `POST /generate-wod` - Make a workout
+- Coach: `GET /health` - Check if coach is working
+- Monolith: `GET /api/users/{email}/recent-exercises` -  Get user’s past workouts

+### Deployment
+- Uses Docker Compose to run the app, database, and coach
+- Coach service runs with 2 or more copies for speed
+- Traffic is shared evenly using load balancing
+- Docker Compose with PostgreSQL, monolith, and coach services

+This plan helps us upgrade the system without breaking anything, so everything keeps working well while it gets faster and easier to grow.